 - 1. Keep all parts of the body away from the saw chain.
 Do not remove cut material or hold material to be cut when the saw chain is moving.
 Make sure the switch is off and the battery disconnected when clearing jammed material.
 Saw chain continues to move after the switch is turned off.
 Before you start the pole saw, make sure the saw chain is not contacting anything.
 A moment of inattention while operating pole saws may cause entanglement of your clothing or body with the saw chain. - 2.
 Carry the pole saw by the handle with the saw chain stopped.
 When transporting or storing the pole saw, always fit the saw chain device cover.
 Proper handling of the pole saw will reduce possible personal injury from the saw chain. - 3.
 Hold the power tool by insulated gripping surfaces only, because the saw chain may contact hidden wiring.
 Saw chains contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - 4.
 Do not use the pole saw in bad weather conditions, especially when there is a risk of lightning.
 This decreases the risk of being struck by lightning. - 5.
 To reduce the risk of electrocution, never use near any electrical power lines.
 Contact with or use near power lines may cause serious injury or electric shock resulting in death. - 6.
 Always use two hands when operating the pole saw.
 Hold the pole saw with both hands to avoid loss of control. - 7.
 Always use head protection when operating the pole saw overhead.
 Falling debris can result in serious personal injury. - 8.
-Dress properly-Wear appropriate clothing, including eye protection; long pants; substantial, slip-resistant footwear; and hearing protection.
-Use of rubber gloves is recommended.
-Tie back long hair and do not wear loose jewelry that can get caught in moving parts.
-Use a face mask in dusty operating conditions.
-Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - 9.
 Do not operate a pole saw in a tree.
-Operation of a pole saw while up in a tree may result in personal injury. - 10.
-Always keep proper footing and operate the pole saw only when standing on fixed, secure and level surface.
-Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the pole saw.

-- 11. When cutting a limb that is under tension be alert for spring back.
-When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the pole saw out of control. - 12.
+Operation of a pole saw while up in a tree may result in personal injury. - Always keep proper footing and operate the pole saw only when standing on fixed, secure and level surface.
+Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the pole saw. - 10.
+When cutting a limb that is under tension be alert for spring back.
+When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the pole saw out of control. - 11.
 Use extreme caution when cutting brush and saplings.
-The slender material may catch the saw chain and be whipped toward you or pull you off balance. - 13.
+The slender material may catch the

+- saw chain and be whipped toward you or pull you off balance. - 12.
 Follow instructions for lubricating, chain tensioning, and changing accessories.

-Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - 14.
+Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - 13.
 Keep handles dry, clean, and free from oil and grease.
-Greasy, oily handles are slippery causing loss of control. - 15.
+Greasy, oily handles are slippery causing loss of control. - 14.
 Cut wood only.
 Do not use pole saw for purposes not intended.
 For example: do not use pole saw for cutting plastic, masonry or non-wood building materials.
-Use of the pole saw for operations different than intended could result in a hazardous situation. - 16.
+Use of the pole saw for operations different than intended could result in a hazardous situation. - 15.
 Avoid kickback.
 Kickback may occur when the nose or tip of the guide bar touches an object, or when the wood closes in and pinches the saw chain in the cut.